ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/controller_server/controller_server_plugins/axis_goal_checker/axis_goal_checker.md

 Type: `bool` Default: `false`

 :   Whether to allow overshooting past the goal along the path direction.
-When false (default), uses `fabs(projected_distance) < along_path_tolerance` for symmetric tolerance.
-When true, uses `projected_distance < along_path_tolerance`, allowing the robot to be any distance past the goal but still requiring it to be within tolerance if before the goal.
+When `false` (default), uses `fabs(projected_distance) < along_path_tolerance` for symmetric tolerance.
+When `true`, uses `projected_distance < along_path_tolerance`, allowing the robot to be any distance past the goal but still requiring it to be within tolerance if before the goal.